Living in Tetuán neighborhood in Madrid – pros and cons

 In any case, if you’re coming from a bigger city like New York or London, you’ll find Madrid pretty cheap.
 Everything is relative.

-Here’s more about the cost of living, if you want.
+Here’s more about the cost of living in Madrid, if you want.

 Con: it’s not Malasaña

 I enjoy living in areas like this, that haven’t yet been flooded with hipsters.
-Who really wants to pay double to live in one of the hipper places?
+Who really wants to pay double the price to live in one of the hipper places?

 (Apparently, plenty of people.)